Legacy Usage

 // Legacy - stack names remain as definedconst stackA = new StackA(app, 'StackA'); // Stack id: StackA

-// Non-legacy - stack names are automatically prefixedconst stackA = new StackA(app, 'StackA', stage); // Stack name: Wave1_Stage1_StackA
+// Non-legacy - stack names are automatically prefixedconst stackA = new StackA(app, 'StackA', stage); // Stack name: Wave1_Stage1_StackAStack names

 Section titled “Stack names”Stack names are never changed.
-In the example above, the stack names will be StackA
+In the example above, the stack names will be StackA, StackB, and StackC

 as seen in CloudFormation.